 The Designated Safeguarding Lead will keep a full record of concerns raised and make referrals to the Integrated Contact and Referral Team, if necessary.
 These records may be either handwritten or electronic but will be stored via a secure system.
-The Headteacher will be kept informed at all times.
+The Head of School will be kept informed at all times.